 Step 2: Prepare for the audit

-Look up the current ownership and management.
-Look, compare and analyze past audits, put the information in perspective.
+Familiarize yourself with the current ownership and management.
+Look up, compare and analyze past audits so you can put the latest information into perspective.
 Look for trends, repeat unacceptables and location to district averages.
-If you have any notes, compile them ahead of time.
+If you have any notes or questions, compile them ahead of time.

 Step 3: Conduct the audit

 Most audits are conducted from the outside in.
 Whenever possible, sections should be laid out to match the natural path of a District Managers visit.
 Start with the exterior (parking lot if applicable) the main windows and or facade of building then work your way in, around the aisles and into the back of the store.

 Tip for Compliant IA users: Build the form online using the built-in “Form builder” or build it in Excel and import it (also using the Form builder) to conduct your retail audit.

 Step 4: Use the device that works best, switch if necessary

 Some users like to conduct the entire audit on their smartphone.
 Others prefer the tablet.
 Still, others like to make a first pass on a smartphone or tablet then power up their laptop and augment the audit with additional notes.

 Step 5: Take photos and add them to the audit to illustrate key points

 Step 6: Don’t just report problems, assign them and get them fixed with the action plan

 Tip for Compliant IA users: Issues can be assigned to individuals one by one or in bulk.
 You control the granularity and whether no/some/all issues are assigned and to whom and their target date for resolution.
 And of course, Compliant IA allows you to track it all using point-and-click reporting after you conduct the retail audit.

 Step 7: Get the store buy-in, acknowledge the audit